Rewards Center

 Can a platform handle larger amounts?

 It depends on the supported amount for your case.
-Single-transfer amount is commonly shown within a 500-300,000 RMB range, although some currencies may differ, and stronger tax support usually helps more than income proof alone.
+On SkyRemit, single-transfer amount is commonly shown within a 500–300,000 RMB range, and stronger tax support usually helps more than income proof alone.
 If you only have income proof and no tax record, the supported amount may be much more limited, sometimes around 60,000 RMB.
 A single wallet payment may also be capped around 50,000 RMB, so bank transfer is often cleaner for larger funding steps.

 Do I need full document verification every time on a platform?